ariessa/stockbroker_cli/README.md

 ### Run in Interactive Mode

-Running the script in interactive mode will add a new trade inside the order book.
+Running the script in interactive mode

 <br />